SylviaOne/Repo-hub/README.md

-## Why did the belt go to prison?
-He held up a pair of pants!
+## How come the stadium got hot after the game?
+Because all of the fans left.